 Preply is a Ukraine-based marketplace that takes a higher percentage.
 But the commission decreases as you teach more hours.
 When you start they take out 25% and then after 400 hours you get down to 18%.

-But you can charge as much as 40-45 USD per hour, minus the commission of course.
-That said, typical rates are more like 15-25 USD per hour.
+But you can charge as much as $40-45 per hour, minus the commission of course.
+That said, typical rates are more like $15-25 per hour.

 For your sanity, I’d recommend doing no more than 3-5 hours of lessons per day, and ideally not every day.
-But clearly, if you’re hoping to make money on an online teaching marketplace, you’ll have to work quite punishing hours.
+If you want to get paid to teach English online and are hoping to make money on an online teaching marketplace, you’ll have to work quite punishing hours.

 This could work if you’re living in a country where the cost of living is low.
 If you’re just doing online English teaching as a side gig, then you could make this work too.